Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Summary

-Recent research has found that specific nutrients in our food tend to promote cancer growth more than others (e.g. simple carbohydrates, glutamine, methionine, serine, folate and aspartate).
-While we can identify foods and meals that contain less of these cancer-promoting nutrients, the resultant foods tend to be nutrient-poor overall.
+Recent research has found that specific nutrients in our food tend to promote cancer growth more than others (e.g., simple carbohydrates, glutamine, methionine, serine, folate, and aspartate).
+While we can identify foods and meals that contain fewer of these cancer-promoting nutrients, the resultant foods tend to be nutrient-poor overall.

-While supplements tend not to be useful, it is clear that people diagnosed with cancer tend to have a poor nutrient status and they also require more nutrients than to recover from cancer and the associated treatments effectively.
-To address this, we also emphasise other nutrients that are harder to find in a low protein diet.
+While supplements tend not to be useful, it is clear that people diagnosed with cancer tend to have a poor nutrient status, and they also require more nutrients to recover from cancer and the associated treatments effectively.
+To address this, we also emphasise other nutrients that are harder to find in a low-protein diet.

 Although many people are obese when they find they have cancer, aggressive treatments such as chemotherapy and some drug treatments tend to cause wasting and lack of appetite.
 To address this, we have created a suite of recipes optimised for people with cancer to enable them to: